haxwithaxe/spiffchorder/trunk/readme.txt

-Spaceman Spiff's Chording Keyboard Experiment (SpiffChorder for short) is free software; you can redistribute it and/or modify it under the terms of the OBDEV license, as found in the licence.txt file.
+SpiffChorder - Spaceman Spiff's Chording Keyboard Experiment Copyright (C) 2006-2012  Mikkel Holm Olsen

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-SpiffChorder is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the OBDEV license for further details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Spaceman Spiff's Chording Keyboard Experiment (or SpiffChorder for short) is an experimental platform for creating a USB chording keyboard.
 A chording keyboard or Chorded keyboard is an input device where characters